 You never really hear about plastisol transfers until you get deeper into the wild world of garment decoration.

-Maybe you’ve been heat pressing for some time and read about plastisol transfers?
+Maybe you’ve been heat pressing for some time and found out about plastisol transfers?

-Or perhaps you’re a screen printer looking to create your own transfers?
+Or perhaps you’re a novice screen printer looking to add to your services?

-Whichever the case, if you’ve got questions, we’ve got the answers.
+Whichever the case, if you’ve got questions about plastisol transfer, we’ve got the answers.

 The birth of cool

-Developed in the late 50s, plastisol ink began to take over water based inks because it provided clearer graphic detail and more vibrant, opaque prints especially on darker garments.
+Developed in the late 1950s, plastisol ink began to take over water-based inks because it provided clearer graphic details and more vibrant, opaque prints especially on darker garments.

-Suddenly this new, thicker, plastic-ky ink became a household name.
+Suddenly the newer, thicker, plastic-ky ink became a household name.

-Throughout the 60s, during the industrial and commercial boom, screen printing took off.
+Throughout the 60s, during the industrial and commercial boom, screen printing with plastisol ink took off.